 Montezuma Lodge grants each year several scholarships to assist first year college students from Santa Fe with related costs.
 This scholarship is open to all students residing in Santa Fe with active plans to attend a qualified college level studies program in the upcoming year.
-The amount of the scholarship grant is $2,000 per awarded applicant.
+The amount of the scholarship grant is $2,000 to $3,0000 per awarded applicant depending on available funds.

-Download the application here, print, fill out by hand, and mail it in by April 30.
+Download the application HERE, print, fill out by hand, and deliver it by January 15.
 If you would like to type in the information electronically, please download the application with forms.
 Once filled out, it can be printed with your answers typed in.
 An association with Masonry is neither required nor relevant for consideration.
 The Scholarship Committee will screen all applications before conducting personal interviews with those applicants deemed most promising.
 The awards will be announced by early June followed by an awards ceremony conducted on late June.

 The money granted may be used for any expenses incurred relating to college studies during the first year of college including tuition, room and board, books, texts and supplies, travel to and from school, etc. The discretion of how to spend the scholarship is left solely to the student.
 All awarded students must submit to the Lodge a copy of a letter of verification from the school after enrolling.